Sarus1997/backend-api-ts/README.md

 ## Description

+### API Built with Express.js and TypeScript

-This is a simple API built with Express.js and TypeScript.
-It provides basic CRUD operations for managing users.
+This project is a simple and efficient API using Express.js and TypeScript.
+It provides basic CRUD (Create, Read, Update, Delete) operations to manage users effectively.

 ## 🚀 Installation